 Chaplin spent two years developing the script and began filming in September 1939, six days after Britain declared war on Germany.
 He had submitted to using spoken dialogue (it was his first talkie movie), partly out of acceptance that he had no other choice but also because he recognized it as a better method for delivering a political message.
 Making a comedy about Hitler was seen as highly controversial, but Chaplin’s financial independence allowed him to take the risk.
 “I was determined to go ahead,” he later wrote, “for Hitler must be laughed at.”
-Chaplin replaced the Tramp (while wearing similar attire) with “A Jewish Barber,” a reference to the Nazi Party’s belief that he was Jewish.
+Chaplin replaced his Tramp character (while wearing similar attire) with “A Jewish Barber,” a reference to the Nazi Party’s belief that he was Jewish.

 By the time Chaplin made The Great Dictator, he had long despised the Nazis and vice versa.
-A German propaganda film denounced him as one of “the foreign Jews who come to Germany,” never mind that he wasn’t Jewish—while the US press nicknamed him “The 20th-Century Moses” because he funded the escape of thousands of Jewish refugees.
+A German propaganda film denounced him as one of “the foreign Jews who come to Germany,” never mind that he wasn’t Jewish—while the US press nicknamed him “The 20th-Century Moses,” because he funded the escape of thousands of Jewish refugees.
 When he started work on the film originally titled The Dictator, he was “a man on a mission,” according to Simon Louvish, the author of Chaplin: The Tramp’s Odyssey.
-“Some of his contemporaries, like Laurel and Hardy, just wanted to make funny movies and make money.
+“Some of his contemporaries, like Laurel and Hardy, just wanted to make funny movies and money.
 But Chaplin was very serious about what he wanted to say.
 The Great Dictator wasn’t just a film—it was something that was required.”

 “I’m sorry, but I don’t want to be an emperor.
 That’s not my business.
 I don’t want to rule or conquer anyone.
 I should like to help everyone—if possible—Jew, Gentile, black man, or white.
 We all want to help one another.
 Human beings are like that.
 We want to live by each other’s happiness—not by each other’s misery.
 We don’t want to hate and despise one another.
 In this world, there is room for everyone.
 And the good earth is rich and can provide for everyone.
 The way of life can be free and beautiful, but we have lost the way.

 Greed has poisoned men’s souls, has barricaded the world with hate, and has goose-stepped us into misery and bloodshed.
-We have developed speed, but we have shut ourselves off from the world.
+We have developed speed, but we have shut ourselves in from the world.
 Machinery that gives abundance has left us in want.
 Our knowledge has made us cynical.
 Our cleverness was hard and unkind.
 We think too much and feel too little.
 More than machinery, we need humanity.
 More than cleverness we need kindness and gentleness.
 Without these qualities, life will be violent and all will be lost…

 To those who can hear me, I say—do not despair.
 The misery that is now upon us is but the passing of greed—the bitterness of men who fear the way of human progress.
 The hate of men will pass, dictators die, and the power they took from the people will return to the people.
 And so long as men die, liberty will never perish…